-A dental emergency is any situation that requires immediate care to stop bleeding, alleviate severe pain, or prevent tooth loss.
-While these situations can be frightening, we are here to help you.
+A dental emergency is any situation that requires immediate care to stop bleeding, alleviate severe pain or prevent tooth loss.
+While these scenarios can be frightening, the staff at Smile Dental Center is here to help you.

 - After hours, call us at (203) 712-7726 and follow the instructions provided.